UKHomeOffice/vault-sidekick/README.md

 [jest@starfury vault-sidekick]$ build/vault-sidekick -cn=secret:password:fmt=json -logtostderr=true -dry-run
 [jest@starfury vault-sidekick]$ build/vault-sidekick -cn=secret:password:fmt=yaml -logtostderr=true -dry-run
 ```

-The default format is 'txt' which has the following behavour.
-If the number of keys in a resource is > 1, a file is created per key.
-Thus using the example
-(build/vault-sidekick -cn=secret:password:fn=test) we would end up with files: test.this, test.nothing and test.demo

 Format: 'cert' is less of a format of more file scheme i.e. is just extracts the 'certificate', 'issuing_ca' and 'private_key' and creates the three files FILE.{ca,key,crt}